 - 1. Be knowledgeable of academic content and how to facilitate learning. - 2.
-Be knowledgeable of strategies, planning practices, assessment techniques, and appropriate accommodations to ensure student learning in a standards-based curriculum. - 3.
-Discuss a wide range of techniques to match each student's intellectual, emotional, and social levels. - 4.
+Become familiar with a variety of assessment approaches to improve learning. - 3.
+Be knowledgeable about strategies, planning practices, assessment techniques, and appropriate accommodations to ensure student learning in a standards-based curriculum. - 4.
+Discuss various techniques to match students' intellectual, emotional, and social levels.
 Identify educational methods that accommodate children with special needs. - 5.
 Recognize that school professionals use various forms of communication to meet students' needs, foster collegial relationships, and interact with parents/guardians and the community. - 6.
 Be responsive to the needs and experiences children bring to the classroom, including those based on culture, community, ethnicity, economics, linguistics, innate learning abilities, learning exceptionalities and conditions that affect the rate and extent of student learning, and able to adapt instruction for all learners. - 7.
 Reflect and discuss issues about the CDE Colorado Teacher Quality Standards. - 8.
-Develop phonological and linguistic skills related to reading, including phonemic awareness, concepts about print, systematic, explicit phonics, word identification strategies, and spelling instruction. - 9.
-Develop reading comprehension and promote independent reading, including comprehension strategies in various genres, content area literacy, literary response and analysis, and student independent reading. - 10.
-Develop an understanding of oral and written language development, including the development of oral English proficiency in students, the relationships among reading, writing, and oral language, vocabulary development, and the structure of the English language. - 11.
-Utilize Common Core Standards in Reading and Writing to improve instruction. - 12.
-Differentiate instruction for the universal, targeted, and intensive needs of diverse groups of students, including students with disabilities, students from culturally and linguistically diverse populations, and high-achieving students. - 13.
-Communicating technical concepts & terminology of assessments to parents, colleagues, and students. - 14.
-Understand the impact of background knowledge, language differences, difficulties, & disorders on literacy acquisition.

-- 15. Recognize the aspects of learning work meanings, including multiple meanings & uses of words, idiomatic expressions, the limitations of dictionary definitions, demands of categorical & hierarchical reasoning, or insufficient examples of contextual use. - 16.
-Understand the impact of professionalism through ethical conduct, reflection, and leadership. - 17.
-Understand differences in personalities, the effects of differences in communication styles, and the communication dynamics between colleagues, students, and community members. - 18.
+Differentiate instruction for the universal, targeted, and intensive needs of diverse groups of students, including students with disabilities, students from culturally and linguistically diverse populations, and high-achieving students. - 9.
+Communicating technical concepts & terminology of assessments to parents, colleagues, and students. - 10.
+Understand the impact of background knowledge, language, and cultural differences. - 11.
+Understand the impact of professionalism through ethical conduct, reflection, and leadership. - 12.
+Understand differences in personalities, the effects of differences in communication styles, and the communication dynamics between colleagues, students, and community members. - 13.
 Understand school culture and climate dynamics and establish an ethical classroom.